 Taking a look at the UK's nuclear deterrent, how does the country maintain its tactical position with regards to nuclear weapons, and what will the world look like in the coming decades with regards to them?

-Here, we explore what Britain and its nuclear deterrent will look like in the immediate to medium term future, asking experts their views on matters around the popularity and cost of maintaining nuclear weapon systems and whether anything is ever expected to replace the ultimate weapon that is the nuclear bomb.
+Last year, we explored what Britain and its nuclear deterrent will look like in the immediate to medium term future, asking experts their views on matters around the popularity and cost of maintaining nuclear weapon systems and whether anything is ever expected to replace the ultimate weapon that is the nuclear bomb.

 Trident – 1996 To Present